CoreMedia/feedback-hub-adapter-tutorial/README.md

-- When you have a CoreMedia test system where the Java module of this plugin is already deployed or this plugin does not have any Java plugin modules, just invoke the following command from the root directory of your _Blueprint_ workspace:
+- When you have a CoreMedia test system where the Java module of this plugin is already deployed or this plugin does not have any Java plugin modules, just invoke the following command from the root directory of your CoreMedia Blueprint workspace:

 ```
 mvn jangaroo:run -pl :studio-resources -Dinstallation.host=<YOUR_TEST_SYSTEM_HOST>
 ```

-- If you want to use your local Studio server, start the Studio server and invoke the following command from the root directory of the _Blueprint_ workspace:
+- If you want to use your local Studio server, start the Studio server and invoke the following command from the root directory of the CoreMedia Blueprint workspace:

 ```
 mvn jangaroo:run -pl :studio-resources -DadditionalPackagesDirs=<BASE_DIR>/feedback-hub-adapter-tutorial/studio-client/target/app